newrelic-experimental/NewRelicReactNativeModule/README.md

 3. Add the code from the github.

 3a.
-Unzip, clone, or copy the files to local system  The directory structure is there and will copy the files into the correct place.
+Unzip, clone, or copy the files to local system  Please review the directory structure.

 3b.Copy NewRelicRN.js and NewRelicAgentRN.js to the project root